Wills, Probate and Inheritance

 Wills and Probate Terminology

-Wills and probate aren’t as heavily loaded with jargon as some other areas of law, but there are some important terms that would be helpful to remember.
+Wills, Probate and Inheritance aren’t as heavily loaded with jargon as some other areas of law, but there are some important terms that would be helpful to remember.

 Beneficiary – Your beneficiaries are the people or organisations who will inherit something from your estate.